What Is Scoliosis?

 Structural, which is when the spine has a fixed curve.
-The cause could be a disease, injury, infection, or birth defect.
+The cause could be a disease, injury, infection, or birth defects

-Doctors use a medical and family history, physical exam, and tests when checking a person for scoliosis.
-An x ray of the spine can help the doctor decide if a person has scoliosis.
+Doctors use a medical and family history, physical exam, and tests when checking a person for this problem.
+An x ray of the spine can help the doctor decide if a person has this.
 The x ray lets the doctor measure the curve in degrees (such as 25 degrees) and see its location, shape, and pattern.

 How Is Scoliosis Treated?

 Treatment for it is based on:

 How much more he or she is likely to grow

 The doctor may recommend observation, bracing, or surgery.